 Parsley keeps for several days in the refrigerator.
 Simply run it under warm water, shake it dry, and store it loosely in an unsealed freezer bag.

 Parsley can also be easily grown in a pot at home.
 Just remember to keep it in a semi-shady place and water it regularly, making sure not to over-water it.

 After washing and shaking dry, simply pluck the parsley leaves from the stems and cut or chop them into strips with a sharp knife.
 After chopping, use the parsley, as it will start to lose vitamins and other nutritional benefits.

 What To Make With Parsley

-Recipes that have parsley as their foundational ingredient, such as parsley salad or parsley soup, are a great way to enjoy the delicious flavor and health benefits of this herb.
-Parsley is also a delicious garnish that brightens the flavor of heavier dishes like stews, meat dishes and pizzas and pastas.
+Recipes that have parsley as their foundational ingredients, such as parsley salad or parsley soup, are a great way to enjoy the delicious flavor and health benefits of this herb.
+Parsley is also a delicious garnish that brightens the flavor of heavier dishes like stews, meat dishes, and pizzas and pasta.